szaumoor/ZS_WeaponOils/ZS_WeaponOils/oil_descriptions.md

 Damage: 1d3+1 poison damage (non-draconic only), or 1d6+2 poison damage (draconic only)<br>Special: Dragons, half-dragons and wyverns suffer the following effects if Save vs. Spell is failed:<br>  – APR reduced to 1/2 for 1 round<br>  – Strength is reduced by 40% for 2 rounds<br>  – Casting speed, THAC0, and Armor Class are damaged by 5 points for 3 rounds<br>  – The pain it causes may affect concentration: 50% chance of disrupting Stoneskin or Improved Invisibility.<br>Self-damage: User suffers the same effect if their Dexterity is below 16<br>Duration: 1 turn

 Weight: 1

----

-## Compatibility
-Should be compatible with everything as far as I know.
-Please offer feedback on balance and the supply of oils throughout the game if you try this.

-## Known issues
-The noxious oil sometimes seems to not offer log feedback indicating whether the poisoning was resisted or not.
-I don't think it affects functionality though.

-Additionally, applying the oils through the inventory will be through a button that states "drink potion", which doesn't make sense (trust me, don't drink them for real, you'll die), but I don't think that can be helped.

-## Future improvements
-- Maybe introduce it into some random treasure
-- Maybe add a few more oils (precision, keen edge, perhaps)

-Offer feedback on this if you can and what else could be added or modified.

-## Acknowledgments and credits
-Many thanks to zenblack for providing great icons for the oils, as well as other modders such as The Artisan in the discord servers that helped me figure out some of the issues and ideas I've had for this mod.